 Boletes look like regular gilled mushrooms in that they have a cap and a stem, but they have a soft fleshy pore surface under their cap instead of gills.
 The pore layer is easily separated from the flesh of the cap, and the whole mushroom will feel soft enough to easily chew.
-Other unrelated mushrooms called polypores may have a pore surface, but they are usually tougher - usually at least as tough as leather if not as hard as a chunk of wood, and the pores cannot usually be easily removed from the rest of the mushroom (with the possible exception of Boletopsis).
-Boletus usually grow out of the ground, while polypores usually grow out of the side of trees without stems, or are simply a pored surface lying flat without a cap on a piece of wood, but occasionally they will have the shape of a regular mushroom.
+Unrelated polypore mushrooms (and others) may have a pore surface, but they are usually tougher - at least as tough as leather if not as hard as a chunk of wood, and the pores cannot usually be easily removed from the rest of the mushroom.
+Boletes usually grow out of the ground, while polypores more often grow out of the sides of trees without stems, or are simply a pored surface lying flat without a cap on a piece of wood, but occasionally they will have a stem too.

 Most boletes are mycorrhizal.
 Their spores are often three times or so longer than they are wide.

 Like most non-gilled mushrooms, boletes are generally safer to eat and easier to identify than gilled mushrooms, although there are important exceptions.
 Gilled mushrooms have the greatest diversity and for whatever reason, more toxic species.
-In fact, some of the most desired edibles are boletes, in particular the porcini or king bolete (the Boletus edulis group) and many of the scaber-stalked boletes (Leccinum - although some Leccinums cause allergic reactions in some people).
+In fact, some of the most desired edibles are boletes, in particular the porcini or king bolete (the Boletus edulis group).

 There are many different kinds of boletes.
 We don't have very many of them in the PNW compared to other parts of the world like the east coast, where it is joked that they have more genera than we do species.
 You should be grateful you don't have to learn them.
 Boletus is the Latin genus that most people think of when they think of the word bolete (as you might guess because the words are very close), but Boletus (capitalized) is just one kind of bolete (not capitalized).
 Many yummy species are here.

 The king boletes: once the DNA work is complete, it is likely that these are going to be the only species still called Boletus.
 Everything else will get new genera.
-(Changing some of the genera, depending on your point of view, may be complicating things unnecessarily.
-For a bunch of species that are all each other's closest relatives, it's kind of a matter of opinion if they are "different enough" to justify making everybody learn a bunch of new names).
 Mushrooms in this main group are often called the porcini or cep.
 They can be huge (up to 30cm) and are highly prized.
 There are many species in this complex, all equally tasty.

 All have a net-like reticulation pattern on the top of a (usually) bulbous stem.
 Pore surface white when young, yellow when mature.
 They do not usually turn blue, but sometimes slightly so.

-B. edulis - "King", brown cap, whitish young pores (most others are yellowish) and bulbous stem.
-One variety (var. grandedulis) is even larger and has reddish tones in age.
+B. edulis var. edulis - "King", brown cap, whitish young pores (most others are yellowish) and bulbous stem.

 Butyriboletus - the butter boletes: like the king boletes with reticulated stems and often bulbous stem bases, but with yellow pores, stem and flesh that often turn blue.
 Large and stocky (10-15cm or so).
 They get rarer the further north you travel from California.
-The European species B. appendiculatus (not red) and B. regius (red) are actually the following PNW species:
+Reports of the European species B. appendiculatus (not pink) and B. regius (pink) are actually the following species:

 Rubroboletus/Neoboletus/Suillellus - the red-pored boletes, some of which can be quite poisonous (at least Rubroboletus is).
-All are rare, and turn blue.
+All are rare, occuring more commonly south of here, and turn blue.
 Usually 10-20cm.

 Rubroboletus haematinus - at first with only hints of red in the pores, watch out!
 Otherwise similar clavate, reticulated species.